 |Examination Board||Cambridge International Examinations|

 The IGCSE is assessed through three exams.
 Paper 1 is an hour and a half exam which assesses the poetry and prose component of the course.
-This paper is now a closed book paper which requires the students to commit quotations from the novel to memory in order to substantiate their ideas and opinions of the text.
+This paper is now a closed book paper which requires the students to commit quotations from the novel or set of short stories to memory in order to substantiate their ideas and opinions of the text.
 Paper 3 is an open book 45 minute exam on the drama text.
 There is also an Unseen Paper, Paper 4, which requires students to be able to write a critical appreciation of a piece of literature new to them.

 Careers and Progression